-3.1 Individual Medication Management Plan
+5.1 Individual Medication Management Plan

-The area nurse will develop the initial individual Medication management Plan on KARE CID and any further reviews can be completed by the Keyworker/ Leader in conjunction with area nurse.
+The area nurse will develop the initial individual Medication management Plan on Kare CID, and any further reviews can be completed by the Keyworker/ Leader in conjunction with area nurse.

-3.2 Prescribing and Transcribing of Medication
+5.2 Prescribing and Transcribing of Medication

-- 3.2.1 A nurse in KARE will transcribe from an up-to-date KARDEX/prescription written and signed by a doctor and will go through the detail of the transcribed KARDEX with a second staff member to ensure it matches the prescription/previous KARDEX.
-Having completed this check, the transcriber and Witness will initial and sign the KARDEX.
-In a situation where a GP Practice has policy of only reviewing/signing KARE's KARDEX when they have made a change to an individual's prescription i.e. while they review an individual's medication every 6 months, they will only review and sign the KARDEX if there is a change to medication; the nurse transcribing the KARDEX will get a second nurse to check the prescription/s and KARDEX to ensure they match and both nurses will sign the review box of the KARDEX. - 3.2.2 The Nurse in KARE will arrange for the transcribed KARDEX to be checked and signed by the GP, when this is done it will become a valid KARDEX for use in administering medication. - 3.2.3 The individual's Key Worker/Support Staff will ensure that they bring the KARDEX to any appointment with their GP, dentist or consultant so that the medical professional attended can write in the prescribed medication on the KARDEX at the appointment. - 3.2.4 Where KARE must use an external KARDEX, details of how this will be managed will be documented and agreed within the Memorandum of Understanding between KARE and the external organisation.
+- 5.2.1 A nurse in Kare will transcribe from an up-to-date prescription written and signed by a doctor and will go through the detail of the transcribed KARDEX with a second staff member to ensure it matches the prescription/previous KARDEX.
+Having completed this check, the transcriber and Witness will initial and sign the KARDEX. - In a situation where a physician Practice has policy of only reviewing/signing Kare's KARDEX when they have made a change to an individual's prescription i.e. while they review an individual's medication every 6 months, they will only review and sign the KARDEX if there is a change to medication; the nurse transcribing the KARDEX will get a second nurse to check the prescription/s and KARDEX to ensure they match and both nurses will sign the review box of the KARDEX. - 5.2.3 The Nurse in Kare will arrange for the transcribed KARDEX to be checked and signed by the physician, when this is done it will become a valid KARDEX for use in administering medication. - 5.2.4 Discontinued Medication must be dated and signed by the relevant healthcare specialist in the discontinued section of the KARDEX. - 5.2.5 The individual's Key Worker/Support Staff will ensure that they bring the KARDEX to any appointment with their physician, dentist or consultant so that the medical professional attended can write in the prescribed medication on the KARDEX at the appointment. - 5.2.6 Where Kare must use an external KARDEX, details of how this will be managed will be documented and agreed within the Memorandum of Understanding between Kare and the external organisation.

-3.3 Collecting medication from the Pharmacy
+5.3 Collecting medication from the Pharmacy

-- 3.3.1 The staff member collecting/supporting an individual to collect medication from the pharmacy will ensure it is clearly labelled and the label contains: - The name and contact details of the pharmacist - The date of dispensing - The individuals name - The name of the medication (preferably generic name, other than Anti-Epileptic Drugs) - The dose to be administered - The frequency of administration (if required)
+5.3.1 The staff member collecting/supporting an individual to collect medication from the pharmacy will ensure it is clearly labelled and the label contains:

+- The name and contact details of the pharmacist

+- The date of dispensing

+- The individuals name

+- The name of the medication (preferably generic name, other than Antiepileptic Drugs)

+- The dose to be administered

+- The frequency of administration (if required)

 - The route of administration

 - The expiry date (if required)

 - The storage regulations (if required)

-- Special requirements e.g. taken with food etc.
+- Special requirements e.g., taken with food etc.

-- 3.3.2 The person who collects the medication in either original medication boxes/containers or blister packs will check that the medication is correct, the individuals name is correct and will record the medication on the Medication Stock Control Form on return to the service.
+- 5.3.2 The person who collects the medication in either original medication boxes/containers or blister packs will check that the medication is correct, the individuals name is correct and will record the medication on the Medication Stock Control Form on return to the service.

-3.4 Guidelines for Storage of Medicines
+5.4 Guidelines for Storage of Medicines

-3.4.1 Staff should ensure that:
+5.4.1 Staff should ensure that: